Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

 What do you think you could improve in terms of your user research processes?

 How conscious are they of their own weaknesses?
 Ultimately this question helps to identify problems that your product might be able to help solve.

 How do you find candidates to speak to?

 This question is a specific question but it talks to a series of questions you might ask about the customer’s workflow.
 How do they do X, how do they do Y?
 What problems get in the way of them doing this?

 What tools do you use for user research?

+This question ties nicely with your product development plans.
 What products might you need to integrate with?
 What things might you replace for the customer?